uutzinger/2023_BME210/Readme.md

 This assumes you have your python program in /homne/pi.
 This likely is not the case so you need to adjust the folder.
 Check with ```ls /home/pi/folderitmightbein...```

+The program ```myforeverpython.py``` is a blink LED program you can use to test the service.
+Pin 16 should be blinking.

 ```
 cd /lib/systemd/system/
 sudo nano my.service